Time Of My Life: World Premiere Reviews

 Time Of My Life (by Alfred Hickling)

-Time Of My Life are hardly strangers to the Stephen Joseph Theatre.
+"The characters meeting up in the restaurant setting of Time Of My Life are hardly strangers to the Stephen Joseph Theatre.

 Gerry is a middle-aged, middle-class business man, distinctly middle-brow with a distinctly expanding middle.
 His wife Laura is a sour-faced emotional dead-spot with an aversion to babies and a liking for dogs.